Kkhokho/Dog/README.md

 # Dog
-Identifying the breed of a dog given image of a dog.
+Identifying the breed of a dog given the image of a dog.

-When i take a photo of a dog, i wanna to know what kind of breed of a dog.
+When I take a photo of a dog, I wanna know what kind of breed of dog it is.

+So I created a model that can help me identify the breed of a dog by importing an image.